265: The CFG Language

 (e (+ x 1)))

-Another CFG term that can be used to define loop variables is indep.
-Its syntax is:
+Other CFG terms that can be used to define CFG variables on forward flow are let-values and let.
+Their syntax is:

-When the forward control flow reaches a indep CFG term, the expressions are evaluated in the same environment in which the procedure expression of an do CFG term would be evaluated.
-Then, all formals are bound in parallel, and the loop variable bindings become visible in the cfg term, with which the forward control flow proceeds.
-The indep CFG term is similar to the let-values Scheme expression, which binds multiple Scheme variables in parallel.
+When the forward control flow reaches a let-values CFG term, the expressions are evaluated in the same environment in which the expression of a branch CFG term would be evaluated.
+Then, all formals are bound in parallel, and the CFG-variable bindings become visible in the cfg term, with which the forward control flow proceeds.
+The let CFG term is the single-value variant of let-values.
+These terms are analogous to the Scheme expressions with the same names, but bind CFG variables instead of Scheme variables.
+In the named let form, label is recursively bound in the cfg term, and control initially proceeds to it with the new CFG-variable bindings.

 (let ([x 1] [y 2])